High-energy electromagnetic radiation consists of X-rays. In medicine, these are used to visualize the bony structures inside the body.

 Tooth decay happening on the inside of your tooth can be easily diagnosed.
 Changes in bone thickness, signs of gum disease, and decay between the teeth will also show up on the image.

 Bitewings are recommended every other cleaning visit, or every twelve months to evaluate for caries and to identify subgingival calculus.

 A bitewing captures a small section of the lower and upper teeth.
-If you aren’t focusing on a problem area multiple can be taken for a general overview.
+If you aren’t focusing on a problem area, multiple can be taken for a general overview.
 Additional radiographs are usually less expensive than the first one.
 In some cases they may be taken at no additional charge.

 The name stems from the shape of the device you put into your mouth.
-You will bite down on a wing-shaped piece of film.
-The dentist or hygienist will leave the room for each snapshot and you might wear a protective bib.
+You bite down on a wing-shaped piece of film.
+The dentist or hygienist leaves the room for each snapshot and you might wear a protective bib.

 It may help diagnose issues you didn’t know you had such as impacted teeth, fractures, and abscesses.
 Most often it is taken when the patient experiences acute pain.
 This could be undiagnosed pain or pain that is suspected to be caused by failure of prior treatment.

 The dental professional will leave the room.
 You might have to wear a protective bib, one covering your thyroid gland at least.
 The film will usually be mounted on a metal rod with a ring.
 You will have to bite down on the device.
 This will help it stay still.

 You will probably need more than one picture.
 Additional radiographs are usually less expensive than the first.